Frequently Asked Questions

 Two shuttle vessels operate throughout the day to transfer guests to and from the island at their leisure.

-Wavedancer boards at 9:30am for 10:00am departure from the Reef Marina Port Douglas.
+Wavedancer boards at 9:30am for 10:00am departure from the Port Douglas Marina Port Douglas.

 The vessel returns to Port Douglas at 4:30pm.